raffaeleflorio/qubes-dwm/README.md

 Log out, choose dwm as session, log in and use it!

-If you encounter some problem, contact me!
+If you encounter some problems, contact me!